RC-MODULE/gnuwin32-lite/README.md

 > Online full-package installer of all GnuWin32 tools (~600MB) is available at https://sourceforge.net/projects/getgnuwin32/

-## Installation
+## Starting
 Download [GnuWin32-lite](https://github.com/RC-MODULE/gnuwin32-lite/archive/master.zip) installer.
-Extract archive and open a command window, switch to the *gnuwin32-lite* directory and run download.bat.
+Extract archive and open a command window, switch to the *gnuwin32-lite* directory and run *download.bat*
 If you are behind proxy you have three choices how to start download:
   - A. Define your proxy settings in *.\wget.ini*
   - B. Set environment variables **http_proxy** and **https_proxy** (with no spaces around =)
   - C. Start *download.bat* with *-powershell* option

-If download.bat completes successfully you will be able to run the installer with a path where to install gnuwin32.
+If *download.bat* completes successfully you will be able to run the installer with a path where to install gnuwin32.

 For example:
 ```bat